IseeJ/PurifierGUI/README.md

 pip install pyserial
 ```

-# Instruction to run on the PC:
+# Instruction to run GUI on the PC:
-1. click on the taskbar 'Search'
+1. Click on the taskbar 'Search'
 2. Open Anaconda Navigator
 3. Open Jupyter notebook from Anaconda Navigator
 4. Open powershell from Anaconda Navigator